rki-mf1/omnifluss/docs/pathogens/inv.md

 ### Reproducibility

-To ensures that a specific version of omnifluss is used when running the pipeline, you can specify the pipeline version.
+To ensures that a specific version of omnifluss is used when running the pipeline, you can specify a release tag.
-If you keep using the same version tag, you'll be running the same version of the omnifluss, even if there have been changes to the code since that version.
+If you keep using the same release tag, you'll be running the same version of omnifluss, even if there have been changes to the code since that version.
 You can visit the [releases page](https://github.com/rki-mf1/omnifluss/releases) and find the latest pipeline version at the top of the website.
-Then, running omnifluss with the Nextflow option `-r` (using one hyphen, eg. `-r v0.2.1`), you can switch to a particular version of omnifluss:
+Then, by running omnifluss with the Nextflow option `-r` (using one hyphen, eg. `-r v0.2.1`), you can switch to a particular version of omnifluss:
 ```bash
 nextflow run rki-mf1/omnifluss \
     -r v0.2.1 \